eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `service_account_jwksuri` - (Optional) - String - ServiceAccountJWKSURI overrides the path for the jwks document; this is useful when we are republishing the service account discovery information elsewhere.
 - `api_audiences` - (Optional) - List(String) - Identifiers of the API.
 The service account token authenticator will validate that<br />tokens used against the API are bound to at least one of these audiences.
 If the<br />--service-account-issuer flag is configured and this flag is not, this field<br />defaults to a single element list containing the issuer URL.
 - `cpu_request` - (Optional) - String - CPURequest, cpu request compute resource for api server.
 Defaults to "150m".
+- `cpu_limit` - (Optional) - String - CPULimit, cpu limit compute resource for api server e.g. "500m".
+- `memory_request` - (Optional) - String - MemoryRequest, memory request compute resource for api server e.g. "30Mi".
+- `memory_limit` - (Optional) - String - MemoryLimit, memory limit compute resource for api server e.g. "30Mi".
 - `event_ttl` - (Optional) - Duration - Amount of time to retain Kubernetes events.
 - `audit_dynamic_configuration` - (Optional) - Bool - AuditDynamicConfiguration enables dynamic audit configuration via AuditSinks.
 - `enable_profiling` - (Optional) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.
+- `cors_allowed_origins` - (Optional) - List(String) - CorsAllowedOrigins is a list of origins for CORS.
+An allowed origin can be a regular<br />expression to support subdomain matching.
+If this list is empty CORS will not be enabled.
+- `default_not_ready_toleration_seconds` - (Optional) - Int - DefaultNotReadyTolerationSeconds indicates the tolerationSeconds of the toleration for notReady:NoExecute that is added by default to every pod that does not already have such a toleration.
+- `default_unreachable_toleration_seconds` - (Optional) - Int - DefaultUnreachableTolerationSeconds indicates the tolerationSeconds of the toleration for unreachable:NoExecute that is added by default to every pod that does not already have such a toleration.

 ### kube_controller_manager_config